SpeedCodeNpo/ng-exercises/README.md

   (1) A text : "This is comp1 component" (or comp2 if it is component 2).
   (2) A link back to the home page.
 #### Screenshot of result of activating route to "First Component" :
+- Notice that the active linked is highliaghted, use the "routerLinkActive" property set to value of the the ".activeFlag" CSS class defined in the global app css file.
 ![image](https://github.com/SpeedCodeNpo/ng-exercises/assets/132397719/c928c514-2d55-44cf-aefc-e0d39bd78d92)